 The BFS also harbors several other habitats distinct from the sage scrub communities.
 Perhaps the most prominent of these is a small “lake” (known as “pHake Lake”), which was constructed in 1978 to provide a study site for aquatic biology. pHake Lake consists of a 1/2-acre marshy habitat about 6 feet deep and a 1-acre pond some 20 feet deep.
 Native plants and animals were introduced to the lake, and these, along with a number of volunteer species, have developed into a thriving ecosystem.

 Other distinct habitats include a small area of riparian live oak forest in southern part of the neck, where native Quercus agrifolia (live oak) and Platanus racemosa (sycamore) are supported by water pooling behind a fault (see Geology & Geography).
-In addition several artificial vernal pools provide habitat for fairy shrimp (primarily Brachinectia lindahlii) and support developing toad tadpoles.
+In addition two artificial vernal pools provide habitat for fairy shrimp (primarily Brachinectia lindahlii) and support developing toad tadpoles.

 The most conspicuous built structure on the BFS is the old Scripps College Infirmary.
 Built in the pre-antibiotic era, the infirmary was sited remotely from the collge campuses to contain the spread of infectious diseases.
 For a time the infirmary area was used as study site and rehabilitation center for birds and mammals, particularly raptorial birds (hawks and owls) and larger mammals such as coyotes.
 The main Infirmary building was burned by an arsonist in 1975 and is condemned.
 Some the infirmary-ssociated buildings are used by the BFS, including a garage for boats and the field house, which includes an office for the BFS Director.
 Just east of the infirmary is a laboratory teaching pavilion with benches and running water.
 A small shed in the east field houses a telescope for use by astronomy classes.